 A modified definition of noncommutative projective schemes is given in Definition \ref{def-noncom-proj-scheme} as an algebraic triple satisfying some additional conditions.
-It is worth pointing out that to recover a noncommutative projective scheme, the noncommutative structure sheaf and the polarization (an auto-equivalent functor) are required.
-This differs to the commutative case.
-Gabriel-Rosenberg reconstruction theorem suggests that taking the category of quasi-coherent sheaves will not lost any information of the scheme, so there is no necessary to emphasize the structure sheaf once the category is given.
+It is worth pointing out that the definition of a noncommutative projective scheme contains the specific noncommutative structure sheaf and polarization (an auto-equivalent functor).
+This differs from the commutative case.
+The Gabriel-Rosenberg Reconstruction Theorem suggests that taking the category of quasi-coherent sheaves will not lose any information of the scheme, so there is no necessary to emphasize the structure sheaf once the category is given.
 In fact, an abelian category may admit different noncommutative structure sheaves and/or different polarizations giving different noncommutative projective schemes, see Example \ref{projective space P1}.

 As an analogue of isolated singularities in commutative case, noncommutative isolated singularities are studied in \cite{Jo, Ue1, Ue2, MU,LW2} for $\mathbb{N}$-graded algebras.
 The work of NCCRs aforementioned provides a kind of noncommutative resolutions of some isolated singularities.
 Inspired by their work, we study the noncommutative resolutions of noncommutative AS-Gorenstein isolated singularities.
 Note that in projective geometry, the projective scheme associated to an isolated singularity is smooth, so it has no meaning to consider this question in commutative realm (see also Theorem \ref{main theorem: Morita} (5)).